Introduction

 • timestamp has type datetime and therefore is typically defined using either STR_TO_DATE or FROM_UNITIME

 • amount vatamount quantity source have type int and therefore is typically defined CAST.
-Note that amount and vatamount are specified in cents so to store 12.50 euro, the integeger value 1250 should be provided
+Note that amount and vatamount are specified in cents so to store 12.50 euro, the integer value 1250 should be provided

 Apart from the mapping itself, filters can be applied as well.
 This means that specific rows are never imported as transactions.
 As an example a data set can have an column that contains the order status.
 It makes sense to filter the data for this source to only include rows where the order state column has the value “successful”.
 The filters applied are combined, so data is only imported if all filter conditions are met,